saferwall/saferwall/README.md

  To make it easy to get a production grade Kubernetes cluster up and running, we use [kops](https://github.com/kubernetes/kops).
 It automatically provionne kubernetes cluster hosted on AWS, GCE, DigitalOcean or OpenStack and also on bare metal.
 For the time being, only AWS is officially supported.

 Steps:
+(This still needs to be improved)
 1. Clone the project: `git clone https://github.com/saferwall/saferwall`
 2. Using a debian linux, make sure `build-essential` are installed: `sudo apt-get install build-essential`.
 3. Install it: `make saferwall`.
 4. The AVs requires licenses, that is why the containers are not publicly avaibable.
-  - Rename the `example.env` to `.env` and fill the credentials according to which AVs you want to have.
-  - Put licenses under `build/data` and run: `make build`
+Rename the `example.env` to `.env` and fill the credentials according to which AVs you want to have.
+Also, put licenses under `build/data` and run: `make build`.
 5. Edit the deployments/values.yaml to match your needs.

 ## Built with: